sonewman/jade-stream/readme.md

-# Simple to user Jade Stream
+# Simple to use Jade Stream

 Install:
 `